 Based on the information they provided, they recommended between 2-5% of projected gross sales.
-But depending on the size of your business, your industry and growth stage you may want to plan on more.
-For an example, a retail business in the early years may need to allocate up to 20% of gross projected sales while getting started.
+But depending on the size of your business, your industry, and your growth stage you may want to plan on more.
+For example, a retail business in the early years may need to allocate up to 20% of gross projected sales while getting started.

 They also suggested the following: